 - Add herbs to their nesting boxes for extra nutrients & to create a nice-smelling nesting area

 When your chicken eats oyster shells, it provides extra minerals to help her create healthy eggs.
 Readers frequently email me to ask why their hen laid a wrinkled, lopsided, or soft shell egg.
 It’s probably because the hen wasn’t getting enough essential minerals!
-Oyster shells are mainly made of calcium, and when your hen eats them, she can use the calcium to produce strong shells.
+Oyster shells are mainly made of calcium and a bit of a powerhouse for eggs.
+When your hen eats them, she can use the calcium to produce strong shells.

 Herbs To Support Egg Production